 Yes, it is a criminal offense to attempt to gain advantage by false claims of a need for a protective order.
 The problem is finding an ADA with the courage to file it, or a police officer to even listen to the idea.

 I'm not sure what article you're referring to or what Court Order is being "re-done" based upon the information you provided.
 It is hard to answer your question specifically with this info.
-However, I would always suggest that you never agree to anything, or sign anything without have a lawyer...Read more »
+However, I would always suggest that you never agree to anything, or sign anything...Read more »

 It's difficult to have a domestic violence matter simply dropped.
 For a whole host of public interest reasons, most Prosecutors want these cases dealt with in court and in front of a Judge.
 But, if you had lied there may be grounds upon which to have the matter withdrawn, BUT you are exposing...Read more »